Week 1 T&L Activities:

 • time needed to enter the data.

-3.8.7 Understand the relationship between factors that impact data entry and
+3.8.7 Understand the relationship between factors that impact data entry and data quality and make judgements about the suitability of methods to reduce data entry errors in digital support and security.

-of data entry and make judgements about the suitability of implementing
+3.8.8 Understand the relationship between factors that impact implementation of data entry and make judgements about the suitability of implementing data entry in digital support and security.

 Files that support this week